oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 ### Prerequisites

-- This lab requires completing the **Get Started** section in the Contents menu on the left navigation.
+- This lab requires completing the **Get Started** section in the contents menu on the left navigation.
 - Login to the Oracle cloud and have access to create an Autonomous Database.

 ## Task 1: Choose Autonomous Database from the services menu